MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-delete-external-tenant-portal.md

 ---
 # Delete an external tenant

 You can't delete an external tenant until it passes several checks.
 These checks reduce the risk that deleting an external tenant negatively affects user access.
-For example, if the organization associated with a subscription is unintentionally deleted, users can't access the Azure resources for that subscription.
+For example, if the tenant associated with a subscription is unintentionally deleted, users can't access the Azure resources for that subscription.

 Check the following conditions:

-* No users are in the external tenant, except one global administrator who will delete the organization.
-You must delete any other users before you can delete the organization.
+* No users are in the external tenant, except one global administrator who will delete the tenant.
+You must delete any other users before you can delete the tenant.
-* No applications are in the organization.
+* No applications are in the tenant.
 Make sure that you remove all applications including the **b2c-extensions-app**.
 You must delete all apps listed under **App registrations** in the **All applications** section before proceeding with the deletion of the tenant.

 ## Prerequisites

 - A Microsoft Entra External ID external tenant that you want to delete.
 - An Azure account that's been assigned at least the [Global Administrator](~/identity/role-based-access-control/permissions-reference.md#global-administrator) role.

-## Delete the organization
+## Delete the external tenant

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com).
 1. If you have access to multiple tenants, use the **Settings** icon :::image type="icon" source="media/common/admin-center-settings-icon.png" border="false"::: in the top menu to switch to your external tenant from the **Directories + subscriptions** menu.